boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    S-NSSAI, which makes an IP to Slice mapping table unnecessary.
 Alternatively, instead of using 2 full octets from the 8 octets in an IPv6 address, a provider could build a mapping table that uses only one octet or parts of an octet to represent utilized S-NSSAI.
-This mapping is simply a local allocation method to allocate IPv6 addresses to NF in order to be representative of the S-NSSAI without redefining IPv6 semantics.
+This mapping is a local allocation method to allocate IPv6 addresses to NF in order to be representative of the S-NSSAI without redefining IPv6 semantics.
 IP forwarding is not altered by this method and is still achieved following BCP 198 {{!RFC7608}}.
 Different IPv6 address allocation